Tutorials

 This is what your piece should look like when it’s completely taped.

-Step 5 — Into the frame
+Last Step — Into the frame

 Remove all the packaging and stickers from the frame.
 If you’re using a mat, drop that into the frame first.
 Then gently place your stretched piece into the frame and close the metal tabs into place.